Greenwich Threatening Lawyer

 Greenwich, Connecticut arrests for threatening offenses draw a blurry line between free speech and speech that is considered illegal threatening.
 An individual may be charged on the basis of words alone, regardless of physical action.
 The potential consequences include terms of imprisonment, hefty fines and the imposition of lengthy restraining orders which, if violated, can lead to further criminal charges.

 If you have been arrested in Greenwich for threatening second degree, contact a Greenwich threatening lawyer who can help you fight the charges.
-An experienced attorney can help you work toward the most appropriate resolution.
+An experienced harassment attorney can help you work toward the most appropriate resolution.

 Defending Threatening Arrests